...

 Journalist Data Breach – How To Claim Compensation

+Last Updated: 23rd July 2025.
+This is a guide to examining whether you could make a claim if a journalist data breach compromises your personal information.
 To make a personal data breach claim, there must have been failings on the part of the media organisation that the journalist works for to comply with data protection laws.
-A media company or organisation will usually be the data controller.
-Freelance journalists will have obligations that they must comply with.
+There are 2 pieces of legislation under which organisations have a responsibility to protect personal data:

 Continue reading to learn more about the responsibilities media companies have to keep your personal data safe.